IntelLabs/ParallelAccelerator.jl/README.md

 For example, it will automatically infer size equivalence relations among array variables and skip array bounds check whenever it can safely do so.
 Eventually all parallel patterns are lowered into explicit parallel `for` loops which are internally represented at the level of Julia's typed AST.
-Agressive loop fusion will try to combine adjacent loops into one and eliminate temporary array objects that store intermediate results.
+Aggressive loop fusion will try to combine adjacent loops into one and eliminate temporary array objects that store intermediate results.